 Another controversial game with a premise based on illegal activity is Hitman.
 In this game, you get to take on the role of ‘Agent 47’, a high-flying killer for hire.
 There are plentiful ways to get the job done, whether it’s with a traditional firearm or with household objects like shovels.

 Some of the more gruesome scenes involve knives, which can be realistically used to slash your targets.
 Despite (or because of) the violence the game’s been insanely popular, spawning numerous sequels and a feature film.
-And of course if you’re not a fan of the blood and guts you can play Hitman slot on CasinoEuro, which offers all the thrills without the violence.

 The third title on our list is perhaps the only one that has actually been accused of playing a direct role in a real-life teenage murder in the UK.
 Although this was debunked in court by the judge, the controversy hasn’t ever gone away.
 Manhunt and its sequel are undeniably graphic, dark games.
 The player steps into the shoes of an inmate on death row, who must survive by killing enemies in progressively brutal ways, from blades to baseball bats.